vasujakaran/Data-Driven-Menu-Web-App/README.md

 •	Setting up database
 •	CRUD operation
 •	Styling and improving user experience

 Requirements
 •	Python 2.7 or above
 •	SQLite 3
 •	Flask
 •	sqlalchemy
 •	Terminal or command prompt

+Can be installed via pip, for example: pip install flask sqlalchemy

 How To run the application
 Open up your terminal or command prompt and run the command below: